opnsense/docs/source/manual/captiveportal.rst

 Voucher Manager
 ---------------
-OPNsense's Captive Portal has an easy voucher creation system that exports the vouchers to a csv file for use with you favorite application.
-The export allows you to print vouchers by merging them with your word or open office template and create a good looking handout with your logo and company style.
+OPNsense's Captive Portal has an easy voucher creation system that exports the vouchers to a csv file for use with your favorite application.
+The export allows you to print vouchers by merging them with your Microsoft Word or LibreOffice template and create a good looking handout with your logo and company style.

 -----------------------